codit-run/koa-imsession/README.md

 // All options are optional.
 const options = {
   name: 'connect.sid', // the name of the session ID cookie
-  // resolveId, // how to get/set/generate session id
+  // idResolver, // how to get/set/generate session ID
   // store, // your custom store instead of the default `MemoryStore` instance
   cookie: { // cookie options, see https://github.com/pillarjs/cookies
     maxAge: 86400_000, // default value is 1 day